Convicted child killer found fit to be resentenced for murder

 Segerstrom's next scheduled court appearance is set for March 29 before Lindsay.

-His conviction isn't in jeopardy and he'll remain incarcerated pending resentencing, according to Matt Durrett, Washington County prosecuting attorney.
+His conviction isn't in jeopardy and he'll remain incarcerated pending resentencing, according to Matt Durrett, Washington County prosecutor.
+Durrett said he will have a better idea about scheduling after the hearing.

-The doctor's report from the prior mental exam detailed a disturbing pattern of bizarre behavior, substance abuse, criminal activity and mental problems beginning when Segerstrom was about 7 years old.
+The doctor's report from a prior mental exam detailed a disturbing pattern of bizarre behavior, substance abuse, criminal activity and mental problems beginning when Segerstrom was about 7 years old.

 Segerstrom's lawyers questioned his mental fitness to proceed after reviewing his health records and other records from the Arkansas Department of Correction, interviewing him on numerous occasions and corresponding with him by letter.